Ondřej Mottl

 We now need to make sure that RStudio can communicate with Git.

-If needed, set the name and email by running:
+If needed, set the name and email by running (replace with your name and email):

 You can check more details about it here and here.